rajeevphysics/Obsidian-MathMatter/README.md

 # 📘  Math & Matter

 Welcome!
-This is the pulbic notes vault behind the [Math & Matter Website](https://publish.obsidian.md/mathmatter/), a solo project built to make math a physics topics easier to learn through:
+This is the public notes vault behind the [Math & Matter Website](https://publish.obsidian.md/mathmatter/), a solo project built to make math a physics topics easier to learn through:

 - Conceptual breakdowns
 - Diagrams (on the site only)